-California, New York and other US states are suing Meta for harming young people and contributing to the youth mental health crisis by deliberately designing features on Instagram and Facebook that make children addicted to their platforms.
+California, New York and several other US states are suing Meta for harming young people and contributing to the youth mental health crisis by deliberately designing features on Instagram and Facebook that make children addicted to their platforms.

-A lawsuit filed by 33 states in a California federal court alleges that Meta routinely collects data from children under 13 without parental consent, in violation of federal law.
-In addition, nine attorneys general filed lawsuits in their respective states, bringing the total number of states taking action against Meta to 41, not including Washington, DC.
+A lawsuit filed by 33 states in California federal court alleges that Meta routinely collects data from children under 13 without parental consent, in violation of federal law.
+In addition, nine attorneys general filed lawsuits in their respective states, bringing the total number of states taking action against Meta to 41, not including Washington, D.C.

-The lawsuit seeks financial damages and an end to Meta’s illegal practices .
+The lawsuit seeks financial damages and an end to Meta’s illegal activities .
 New York Attorney General Letitia James said children and teens are suffering from record levels of poor mental health, and social media companies like Meta are to blame.
-“Meta profits from children’s pain by deliberately designing its platforms with manipulative features that keep children addicted to the platform while lowering their self-esteem,” she said.
+“Meta profits from children’s pain by deliberately designing platforms with manipulative features that keep children addicted to the platform while lowering their self-esteem,” she said.

-Following the initial Wall Street Journal reports, a coalition of other news organizations, including the AP, published their own findings based on leaked documents from former Meta employee Frances Haugen, who testified before the US Congress and a British parliamentary committee about her findings.
+Following the initial Wall Street Journal reports, a coalition of other news organizations, including the AP, published their own findings based on leaked documents from former Meta employee Frances Haugen, who testified before the US Congress and a British parliamentary committee about their findings.

 “Meta has been harming our children and teens, fostering addiction to fuel corporate profits,” California Attorney General Rob Bonta charged.

-To comply with federal regulations, social media companies prohibit children under 13 from registering accounts, but children can easily circumvent the law without parental permission.
-The states’ complaint alleges that Meta intentionally violated the Children’s Online Privacy Protection Act by collecting children’s data without notifying or seeking parental permission.
+To comply with federal regulations, social media companies prohibit children under 13 from registering accounts, but children easily circumvent the law without parental permission.
+The states' complaint alleges that Meta intentionally violated the Children's Online Privacy Protection Act by collecting children's data without notifying or seeking parental permission.

-In May, U.S. Surgeon General Vivek Murthy called on technology companies, parents, and caregivers to take immediate action to protect children from the harmful effects of social media.
+In May, US Surgeon General Vivek Murthy called on technology companies, parents and caregivers to take immediate action to protect children from the harmful effects of social media.

 (According to AP)